-You are already confident, so now let’s make you believe it.
+You are already confident, so now let’s help you believe it!

 When I ask my clients what they think confidence is I tend to get a range of answers: the way someone dresses, the way they speak, the way in which someone positions their body and people who are not scared.
 I have hardly ever had a client that says: the way I dress, the way I speak or the way in which I do this.